betaflight/betaflight.com/docs/development/VTX.md

 ### Power levels

-In addition the the frequency, videotransmitters also need to know how much power they should use for transmission.
+In addition to the frequency, video transmitters also need to know how much power they should use for transmission.
 The example shown previously contains three power levels, **each with a value and a label.** The label is shown to the user in the OSD, while the value is sent to the vtx.